zhoubihn/clisp-notes/key-points.md

     According to the [Common Lisp HyperSpec (CLHS)](http://www.lispworks.com/documentation/lw50/CLHS/Front/Contents.htm), there is no limit on the magnitude of an integer in Common Lisp.

+3. In Lisp, each fraction is an atom.

+    A fraction in Lisp can be written in the form of `m/n`, where `m` and `n` are some integers, and `n` is a positive integer.

+    Usually, both `m` and `n` are literal decimal integers, and `m/n` is evaluated to the irreducible fraction `a/b` equal to `m/n`.
+    That is, `a` and `b > 0` are coprime integers satisfying `m * b = n * a`.
+    For examples, `5/10` is evaluated to `1/2` and `-5/10` is evalutated to `-1/2`.

+    For a fraction in Lisp, both its numerator and denominator can be simultaneously binary integers, or simultaneously octal integers, or simultaneously hexadecimal integers.
+    In these cases, the radix (base) sign is written as the prefix of the fraction.
+For example, `#b10/10000`, `#o1/10` and `#x2/10` are all valid fractions, all evaluated to `1/8`.
+    For another example, `#b-10/10000`, `#o-1/10` and `#x-2/10`
+    are all valid fractions, all evaluated to `-1/8`.

+4. In Lisp, each float number is an atom.

+5. In Lisp, each string is an atom.

+6. In Lisp, each symbol is an atom.

 In Common Lisp, atoms are separated by whitespace and/or parentheses.
 Note that atoms in a pair of parentheses are members of a list.
 For example, `(f(x y z)g)` is the same as `(f (x y z) g)`, being the list with members